 Here we have a clear enunciation of the hermeneutical divide.
 Leighton takes logical and moral coherence to be essential for determining the validity of one’s exegesis and interpretation of the text.
 He clearly believes that due to their theistic determinism Calvinists are caught up in a contradiction, and in that they claim that this is what the Bible teaches they are implicating the Bible in that contradiction.
 But if contradictions prove things false, then the Calvinist’s interpretations of the Bible on these matters is false.

 The more fundamental hermeneutical questions here cannot be ignored.
 This issue needs to be grappled with and firm decisions need to be made that lead to universally accepted hermeneutical principles being delineated.
 Calvinists can no longer hide behind their exegesis if that exegesis results in contradictory and incoherent interpretive and theological conclusions.
 As Leighton points out, this implicates the Scripture in incoherence and contradiction.
 Rather than dichotomize philosophical reflection and moral intuition from their hermeneutic, preventing these from acting as a check on their exegetical method and conclusions, Calvinists will have to integrate philosophical reflection and moral intuition into their hermeneutic, thereby allowing these to exercise their guiding and corrective functions in their exegetical method and interpretive conclusions.
 This is essential for establishing validity in interpretation.
-To believe this to be exalting human reason above Scripture is to misapprehend the divine gift of reason and its role as it applies to the interpretation of Scripture as written revelation.
+To think this is exalting human reason above Scripture is to misapprehend the divine gift of reason and its role as it applies to the interpretation of Scripture as written revelation.

-We have to pursue this matter at the hermeneutical level, that is, to ask whether or not it is a sound hermeneutical principle that one’s interpretations make sense and thereby know that those that don’t make sense are incorrect.
 I can think of no more basic hermeneutical principle than that interpretations that produce nonsense cannot be legitimate interpretations of the text.
 If a hermeneutic that allows for interpretive incoherence, inconsistency and contradiction remains acceptable in biblical exegesis and theology, then all bets are off for coming to a resolution to this controversy.
 And those that adopt it will be set adrift on a sea of exegetical, interpretive and theological subjectivity.
 Will the Calvinist insist we all adopt their present hermeneutic that divorces the role of philosophical reflection and moral intuition from determining whether one’s proposed exegesis and interpretations are what the text actually means?
 Why should we do that?
 Can the Calvinist defend such a hermeneutic of incoherence?
 And if they attempt to defend it, shouldn’t their defense need to be a reasoned defense?
 Moreover, why would Calvinist’s reject a hermeneutic of coherence?
 I am curious as to how Calvinists would answer these questions.

 The fact that many Christians are indifferent to this matter and that the Calvinist presumes the truth of theistic determinism and embraces the incoherence that results, are the reasons the controversy continues.
 Christians need to think this issue through more deeply to come to realize its profound implications, not only for theology but the gospel and practical ministry.
 They need to resist the suppression of reason and theological relativism that are pervasive within our evangelical churches today.